DOREMUS-ANR/knowledge-base/scripts/README.md

 Scripts to run after vocabulary generation through OpenRefine.

-Each command should be runned pointing to the `scripts` folder.
+Each command should be run pointing to the `scripts` folder.

     cd scripts/